Diego Valeri: Personal life

 Valeri married his childhood sweetheart Florencia in 2007.
 She is also from Lanús and was Valeri's neighbor growing up.
 The couple have a daughter named Constanza who was born in 2009.
-While Valeri was still playing in Argentina, Florencia would regularly attend matches for Club Atlético Lanús but after the birth of their daughter, the couple decided that it might be too dangerous to attend games.
+While Valeri was still playing in Argentina, Florencia regularly attended matches for Club Atlético Lanús but after the birth of their daughter, the couple decided that it might be too dangerous to attend games.
 In October 2012, Valeri and his family were victims of a carjacking near their home as armed robbers stole Valeri's BMW X1, wallet, and cell phone.
-According to Valeri, the carjacking was a major reason in him and his family deciding to want to move out of Argentina.
+According to Valeri, the carjacking was a major reason that he and his family decided to move out of Argentina.

 Prior to his move to the Portland Timbers, Valeri had never heard of Portland, Oregon.
-He had only been to the United States once, in 2004, when he was part of the Lanús side that would take on a Japanese club in a pre-season friendly at Dignity Health Sports Park in Los Angeles.
-Not long after the move, Valeri and his family began to embrace life in Portland and felt that it was very safe.
+He had only visited the United States once, in 2004, when he was part of the Lanús side that took on a Japanese club in a pre-season friendly at Dignity Health Sports Park in Los Angeles.
+Not long after the move, Valeri and his family began to embrace life in Portland, which they felt was very safe.
 Additionally, the family began to participate in local community service initiatives and charities, with his work off-the-pitch earning Valeri the nickname "Saint Valeri".
 He has also developed a deep relationship with the supporters' groups of the Portland Timbers, regularly participating in local football events and matches.
 Valeri and his family also regularly attend matches for National Women's Soccer League club Portland Thorns, the sister club of the Timbers.
 Valeri has stated that the Thorns serve as a major inspiration for his daughter and her future hopes and dreams.